So… What’s your superpower?

 Nope.
 We don’t think so, either.

-In fact, icebreakers help get the conversation going before any team meeting.
+In fact, icebreakers help get the conversation going before any team meeting and even in classroom settings.
 They’re also wonderful activities to improve team communication and build team spirit.

 If you’re looking for inspiration, we have 10 icebreaker categories to kickstart fun and productive meetings:

 - Team-specific icebreakers

 - Get to know your team icebreakers

 - Funny icebreakers